Shop the archives

 The next night, December 21, was advertised on the Pepperland marque as "Acoustic Dead Jam," but it turned out to be an electrified Jerry Garcia, Phil Lesh, and Bill Kreutzmann backing up David Crosby.
 Numerous other Bay Area artists, including New Riders of the Purple Sage, joined the mostly electric jam.
 While the Grateful Dead (whose rehearsal space on Front Street was directly behind the Bermuda Palms) played at 721 E. Francisco Blvd. when it was known as Euphoria, this is the only known time the Dead performed at "Pepperland."

 Pepperland finished 1970 (having been repainted from "passionate purple" to "subdued gold") by hosting a New Year's Eve show with one of the hottest acts in music at that moment, Sly and the Family Stone.
 The Bay Area funk group was just a year out from their triumphant performance at Woodstock.
-The night drew a great crowd, but they waited.
-And waited… and waited.
+The show drew a great crowd, but they waited, and waited.
+And then waited some more.
 “Sly didn’t even go onstage until at least 2:30 a.m.," Mapes Root recalled.
-"But people stayed around.
-He was so coked up, high out of his mind.”
-The 1970 News Years Eve show finally began two and a half hours into 1971.
+“But people stayed around.”
+It was the beginning of an infamous pattern of behavior for the funk legend.
+"He was so coked up, high out of his mind.”
+When the 1970 New Years Eve show finally began, 1971 was already two-and-a-half hours old.
 It was a fitting end to a year that saw many highs for Pepperland.

 Good Music, Bad Business